 One of the most important principles of Biblical interpretation that I ever learned had to do with pronoun trouble.
-(If you right-click that link and start watching at second :25, you’ll see what I mean.)
+(Daffy Duck had a good bit of Pronoun Trouble in the video above.)

 The way I had learned, by osmosis and example, was: “If a passage of Scripture has a pronoun in it (you or I or he or we or pretty much any of them), then you can and even should apply it to yourself.”
 Unless of course it’s ludicrous to do it, like that holy kiss stuff.

 But one day when I was researching something unrelated, I stumbled across an explanation that seems obvious now, but was revolutionary to me at the time.
 The writer said, essentially, “The pronouns in Scripture refer to certain people of that time.
 They may or may not refer to us.”
 For example, when Paul says “we,” he’s referring to himself and maybe Timothy or maybe the people he’s writing to or maybe the Jewish nation or maybe someone else.
 Is he talking about me?
 Well, maybe and maybe not.
 That takes prayerful Holy Spirit discernment to figure out, in the context of the writing.